aaronparker/evergreen/docs/index.md

 * `Get-EvergreenApp` - returns details of the latest release of an application including the version number and download URL
 * `Save-EvergreenApp` - simplifies downloading application URLs returned from `Get-EvergreenApp`
 * `Find-EvergreenApp` - lists applications supported by the module

-## Why

-There are several community and commercial products that manage application deployment and updates already.
-This module isn't intended to compete against those.
-In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package, or it can be used to create a [Windows Package Manager](https://github.com/microsoft/winget-cli) manifest (see a sample script here: [New-WinGetManifest.ps1](https://github.com/aaronparker/Evergreen/blob/main/tools/New-WinGetManifest.ps1)).

-Evergreen's focus is on integration for PowerShell scripts to provide product version numbers and download URLs.
-Ideal for use with the Microsoft Deployment Toolkit or Microsoft Endpoint Configuration Manager for operating system deployment, creating applications packages in Microsoft Intune, or with [Packer](https://www.packer.io/) to create evergreen machine images on-premises, in Azure, AWS, or other cloud platforms

 [Greentech icon by Icons8](https://icons8.com/icon/BzV6L4Y7vPPZ/greentech)